Jack

 down the road.
 Jack watched until it disappeared.
 A full 15

-praying for forgiveness and hugging a surprised wife and
+home, praying for forgiveness and hugging a surprised

 Life